Current

 Decide faster

-Leadership gets a cross-surface picture of readiness, workload, adoption, risk, margin, field movement, and follow-up without waiting on another spreadsheet cleanup.
+Leadership gets a cross-surface picture of operating health, workload, adoption, risk, margin, field movement, and follow-up without waiting on another spreadsheet cleanup.

 Web command center readiness